 This is a great idea after the first two proposals (1 and 2) for reforms to the government and economy of the U.S. This is the best idea to advance democracy and strengthen the republic at the same time.
 The left/right debate has been vaporized in the election of President Trump where the body politic was expecting someone out of the political world but got something that was totally unexpected.
-The destruction of two political dynasties which was the Bush and Clinton political families.
-Gov. Jeb Bush in the Republican side and Madame Secretary Hillary Clinton on the Democratic Side.
+The destruction of two political dynasties which were the Bush and Clinton political families.
+Gov. Jeb Bush on the Republican side and Madame Secretary Hillary Clinton on the Democratic Side.

-I don’t want to dwell into the 2016 election any longer since it was last year and it was an election that I wanted to end very quickly.
+I don’t want to dwell on the 2016 election any longer since it was last year and it was an election that I wanted to end very quickly.
 Instead of the political left/right crap but actually, reforms and ideas to help the coming generation come into its own.
 This is the way to actually make the institutions of government respond and reflect the will of its citizens.
 The problem with American Democracy is the same old theme that many people are saying.
-It’s not tyranny, dictatorship, or Neo-Hitlerian thoughts (Alt-right, White supremacy, or Neo Confederacy) and I not saying there are no racial problems in the country.
+It’s not tyranny, dictatorship, or Neo-Hitlerian thoughts (Alt-right, White supremacy, or Neo Confederacy), and I not saying there are no racial problems in the country.
 It’s taxation without representation.

 Michael Lind is going deeper into the debate that needs to be started and solved:

 “Nobody should underestimate the power of inertia in American politics.
 But we will never have any progress, if we accept stupid things just because they are old.